-To choose an option from the menu, press the upper or lower end of rocker switch B. The selected option is displayed between two horizontal lines.
+To choose an option from the menu, press the upper or lower end of the rocker switch.
+The selected option is displayed between two horizontal lines.

-Fig. 44 Digital instrument panel display: Main menu
+Fig. 44 Digital display on the instrument panel: Main menu

 - Press button (A) to select the entry.